mhlinder/NESS17/md/invited-sessions.md

 -----

-## Panel Discusson on Careers in Statistics
+## Panel Discussion on Careers in Statistics

 *Organizer and Chair:* **Naitee Ting**, Boehringer Ingelheim Pharmaceuticals, Inc.

 -----

-## Analysis and Modeling of Temporally Dependent Data
+## Statistical Approaches in Modeling and Incorporating Dependence

 *Organizer and chair:* **Ting Zhang**, Boston University